 Bart Eeckhout is specialized in the writings of the American modernist poet Wallace Stevens.
 He has published Wallace Stevens and the Limits of Reading and Writing (University of Missouri Press, 2002), edited Wallace Stevens across the Atlantic (with Edward Ragg; Palgrave Macmillan, 2008), Wallace Stevens, New York, and Modernism (with Lisa Goldfarb; Routledge, 2012, paperback 2016), Poetry and Poetics after Wallace Stevens (with Lisa Goldfarb; Bloomsbury, 2017, paperback 2018), Wallace Stevens, Poetry, and France: "Au pays de la métaphore" (with Juliette Utard and Lisa Goldfarb; Éditions Rue d'Ulm/Presses de l'École normale supérieure, 2017),as well as several thematic issues of The Wallace Stevens Journal ("International Perspectives on Wallace Stevens"; "Wallace Stevens and British Literature"; "Stevens and the Everyday"; "Wallace Stevens and W.H.
 Auden"; "Helen Vendler's Stevens"; "Re-triangulating Yeats, Stevens, Eliot").
 Since 2011 he has been Editor of The Wallace Stevens Journal, an election that occurred simultaneously with the journal's transition to the Johns Hopkins University Press, where it has joined Project MUSE.
 Eeckhout has coorganized several international conferences on Stevens (in Oxford, New York, Antwerp, Paris, Bogliasco, Stockholm, with two more forthcoming in Bogliasco and L.A.) and is an Officer of the Wallace Stevens Society.
 Two volumes of Stevens translations into Dutch are forthcoming and he is also a supervisor of two doctoral dissertations on the poet, one in Antwerp (Anna Jamieson) and one in Stockholm (Gül Bilge Han; diss. defended September 2015).
-He is currently working on a monograph, Wallace Stevens's Worldwide Web, and a coedited collection of essays, Wallace Stevens as World Literature.
+He is currently working on a monograph, Wallace Stevens's Worldwide Web, and preparing two coedited collections of essays, Wallace Stevens as World Literature and The New Stevens.